Books & Resources

 and experienced radiologist to ensure that the results are properly read.

-to a cancer diagnosis, then treatment may have been unnecessarily delayed,
+should have lead to a cancer diagnosis, then treatment may have been unnecessarily

-causing the disease to spread and worsen.
-In some situations, these errors
+delayed, causing the disease to spread and worsen.
+In some situations,

-may lead to more aggressive treatment or no viable treatment options at all.
+these errors may lead to more aggressive treatment or no viable treatment

 Medical literature has demonstrated variation in radiologists’ performance.